SystemCAERUS/.github/profile/README.md

 ## Contact

-If you have any questions, feedback, or need further assistance, please refer to the [Contact Us](@gmail.com) file for different contact methods.
+If you have any questions, feedback, or need further assistance, please contact us [systemcaerus@gmail.com]

-Thank you for your interest in SystemCAERUS and happy exploring the documentation!
+Thank you for your interest in SystemCAERUS